b-mehta/maths-notes/README.md

 - [Analysis of Functions](ii/lent/analysis_of_functions.pdf) (2018, C. Mouhot) up to section 2.6, see also [official notes](https://cmouhot.wordpress.com/2017/01/26/analysis-of-functions-part-ii-d-course/).
 - [Coding and Cryptography](ii/lent/coding_and_cryptography.pdf) (2018, R. Camina)

-My notes from part II maths.
 Feel free to get in touch with any typos, comments or suggestions at <bm489@cam.ac.uk>.

 If you would like different versions of these notes, such as theorem/proof only or colourblind-friendly versions, please get in touch with me directly.